Autistic adults face uncertainty in housing after a lifetime with aging parents. If your family is among them, you are not alone.

 Larry purchased his in-laws’ 50-year-old home—the house where Beth grew up and a place that Eric had visited and played in all his life.
 Then he poured a considerable amount of money into it, converting it to a state-of-the-art home for his autistic son, a personalized residence that takes into account his son’s behavior and needs.
 The house has been remodeled to accommodate a still-undetermined second special-needs person, as well as a caretaker provided by an agency.

 This family went beyond the typical options: institution or group home -- and created their own solution.
-This solution is an example of pulling together resources from a number of sources that could be combined to meet the needs and answer the concerns of their own autistic adult. purchase of a home their son was already familiar with and comfortable in
+This solution is an example of pulling together resources from a number of sources that could be combined to meet the needs and answer the concerns of their own autistic adult.

 Conversations with aging parents about the future of their own autistic adult can be full of emotion.
 Fears can lead people to put off the conversation because their concerns can be overwhelming.
 Now you have the possibility of starting the conversation again with new possibilities.